Skip to main content

 Ways to Get Involved:

-These are the ways community members can actively contribute and stay engaged with ICRN initiative:
+These are the ways community members can actively contribute and stay engaged with the ICRN initiative:

 • You can provide financial contributions or assist with crowdfunding efforts.

-• Stay tuned for future opportunities, which may include reviewing upcoming projects, serving on advisory committees, recruiting participants, and attending convenings.
+• Stay tuned for future opportunities, including reviewing upcoming projects, serving on advisory committees, recruiting participants, and attending convenings.